IHE/ITI.MHD/input/pagecontent/appendix_z.md

 For a simple string search, a string parameter serves as the input for a case- and accent-insensitive search against sequences of characters.
 By default, a field matches a string query if the value of the field equals or starts with the supplied parameter value, after both have been normalized by case and accent.
 (See FHIR http://hl7.org/fhir/R4/search.html#string.)

-IHE Profiles may choose to require support for the string search modifiers.
+IHE profiles may choose to require support for the string search modifiers.

 This section has no specific constraints.